Automatic Enrolment as a New Elector

 The NSWEC receives information from a number of State and Commonwealth government agencies that help identify potential eligible citizens to be enrolled.
 The list of agencies who provide such information is as follows:

 - Australian Electoral Commission (AEC) - our Joint Enrolment partner

 - Federal Department of Immigration and Citizenship (DIAC) - provided via the AEC so that a potentially eligible person's Australian citizenship can be confirmed

-- NSW Roads & Traffic Authority (RTA) - address confirmation provided by clients of the RTA
+- NSW Roads and Maritime Services (RMS) - address confirmation provided by clients of the RMS

 - NSW Office of the Board of Studies (OBOS) - registered NSW students, who are confirmed as either NSW-born or Australian citizens are automatically enrolled

 - TAFE NSW - although this registered student data will not be used before the next NSW state election in March 2011, it is envisaged that it may eventually be used in a similar manner to the information received from OBOS

 - NSW Office of State Revenue - First Home Owners Grant Scheme.